Thaïs

+Role in Alexander's conquest of Persia

 Burning of Persepolis

 Thaïs supposedly came from Athens and accompanied Alexander throughout his campaigns in Asia.
 She came to the attention of history when, in 330 BC, Alexander burned down the palace of Persepolis, the principal residence of the defeated Achaemenid dynasty, after a drinking party.
 Thaïs was present at the party and gave a speech which convinced Alexander to burn the palace.
-Cleitarchus claims that the destruction was a whim; Plutarch and Diodorus assert that it was intended as retribution for Xerxes' burning of the old Temple of Athena on the Acropolis in Athens (the site of the extant Parthenon) in 480 BC during the Persian Wars.
+Cleitarchus claims that the destruction was a whim; Plutarch and Diodorus assert that it was intended as retribution for Xerxes' burning of the old Temple of Athena on the Acropolis in Athens (the site of the extant Parthenon) in 480 BC during the second Persian invasion of Greece.

+Relationship with Alexander

 It has been argued that Thaïs was at this time Alexander's lover.
 T. D. Ogden suggests that Ptolemy took her over at some later point, though other writers believe she was always Ptolemy's companion.

-Later life
+Later life and family

 Thaïs's subsequent career is uncertain.
-According to Athenaeus, she married her lover Ptolemy, who became king of Egypt, after Alexander's death.
+According to Athenaeus (who lived more than five centuries later), she married her lover Ptolemy, who became king of Egypt, after Alexander's death.
 Even if they were not actually married, their relationship seems to have acquired "quasi-legal status".

+Children

-She gave Ptolemy three children, two boys and a girl:
+She has three children with Ptolemy, two boys and a girl: